 The more I know, the more I can give back to the people who will interact with my work.
-But it's more than just designer responsibility, it's one of my life's greatest passions.
+But it's more than just a responsibility, it's a passion I love.

 Trello Notes - Written Notes